 A premiere national art and design college, Laguna College of Art and Design is the first to offer a BFA degree in Action Sports design.
 For it’s third year, LCAD is offering a $25,000 scholarship to each of the top five finalist schools to allow one individual from each school to earn their BFA in Design + Digital Media.

 In its seventh year partnering with Vans Custom Culture, Journeys is proud to support student artists and be part of a program that, like Journeys, celebrates youth culture, individuality, passion and style.
 Journeys is the official Stage Sponsor at the final event and will provide gift cards for the Top 5 design teams in recognition of their accomplishments.
-In addition, Journeys will provide gift cards for the Top 5 design teams in recognition of their accomplishments.

 Since 2012, Americans for the Arts has worked alongside Vans as Custom Culture’s official national charity partner.
 Founded in 1960, Americans for the Arts envisions a country where everyone has access to—and takes part in—high quality and lifelong learning experiences in the arts, in the home, school and community.
 Together, Vans and Americans for the Arts are committed to drawing attention to the importance of arts education nationwide through The Arts Education Navigator and The Vans Custom Culture grant program.